keithmburu/courses/2020-compling/slides/3-prediction-logreg.md

 ## Partial Derivatives

-* Given functions of more than one variable, rate of change alone one dimension, assuming other ones held constant
+* Given functions of more than one variable, rate of change along one dimension, assuming other ones held constant
     * For $f(x, y)$, when differentiating along $x$ axis, treat *y* as a constant
     * Written as $\frac{\partial f}{\partial{x}}$, $\frac{\partial f}{\partial{y}}$, etc.
 <p>